-Grade B - £37,694 (National Framework) or £42,712 per annum (London Framework – if you are London office based or homebased and live within the boundary of the M25)
+Grade B - £37,694 (National Framework) or £42,712 (London Framework – if you are London office based or homebased and live within the boundary of the M25)

 Contracted Hours: Full time 37 hours per week

-Contract Type: Fixed Term/Secondment Opportunity for 12 months
+Contract Type: Fixed-term or Secondment Opportunity* for 12 months

 Are you committed to helping us regulate health and social care within England?